CERT-Polska/karton-dashboard/README.md

 # Xref buttons

-If you have other systems that store artifacts related to specific karton tasks there's an option to easily link them in the task view.
+If you have other systems that store artifacts related to a specific karton task there's an option to easily link them in the task view.

 You'll need to set the `xrefs` options of `dashboard` section in your `karton.init` configuration file like so: